Bloomington, Indiana: Economy

 The Bloomington and Monroe County region is home to major employers representing a diverse collection of fields, including education, the life sciences, advanced manufacturing and technology.
-The Bloomington Economic Development Corporation is dedicated to fostering economic growth and development in Monroe County, Indiana.
-BEDC works to attract, retain, and support businesses and residents, ensuring a thriving and prosperous community.
-The organization focuses on creating a vibrant economic environment through strategic initiatives, partnerships, and community engagement.
-While The Mill serves as a co-working and innovation hub in the city's Trades District.
+The Bloomington Economic Development Corporation (BEDC) is dedicated to fostering economic growth and development in Monroe County.
+BEDC works to attract, retain, and support businesses and residents.

-Bloomington is a regional economic center anchored by Indiana University and home to a diverse business community involved in pharmaceuticals, biopharma, medical devices, advanced manufacturing, defense industry, technology, health care, and the arts.
+Bloomington is a regional economic center anchored by Indiana University and home to a diverse business community involved in pharmaceuticals, medical devices, advanced manufacturing, defense industry, technology, health care, and the arts.
 Bloomington's concentration of employment in the life sciences is six times greater than the U.S. average, and employment in the technology sector has grown by over 80 percent in recent years.
-Companies based in Bloomington include Cook Group, Simtra BioPharma Solutions, PHOENIX, Nova Nordisk, TASUS and Singota Solutions to name some of the top players.
+Companies based in Bloomington include Cook Group, Author Solutions, OneWorld Enterprises, BloomingFoods, Bloomington Tutors, and Singota Solutions.

 Otis Elevator Company had a production plant in Bloomington from 1965 to 2012.
-The site at 1425 South Curry Pike was acquired by plastics lid and cap maker Phoenix's Enclosures, Incorporated in 2017.
-Other historic factories include an RCA plant which made color TVs (later as Thomson Consumer Electronics and Cook Pharmaica), a GE refrigerator plant (vacant but acquired by Cook Group), and the Showers Brothers furniture factory (partially occupied by Indiana University and as Bloomington City Hall).
+The site at 1425 South Curry Pike was acquired by plastics lid and cap maker Phoenix's Enclosures in 2017.
+Other historic factories include an RCA plant which made color TVs (later as Thomson Consumer Electronics and Cook Pharmaica), a General Electric refrigerator plant (vacant but acquired by Cook Group), and the Showers Brothers furniture factory (partially occupied by Indiana University and as Bloomington City Hall).